Sciss/KDTree/README.md

 // Returns the point at (5, 8)
 ```

-Note that this library  allows nearest neighbour search for arbitrary points, which were not present and used during tree setup, as well as searching for the newest neighbour of an existing tree point.
-When providing a point instance, that is already present in the tree structure, the closest point except the search point itself will be returned.
+This library allows nearest neighbour search for arbitrary point instances not used during tree setup, as well as existing tree points.
+When providing a point instance included in the tree data, the closest point except the search point itself will be returned.

 ```java
 KdPoint<Integer> searchPoint = points.get(0);